gaol00034/pan-pMHC/README.md

 ### SEQ-BD
 All the positive data are picked from VDJdb[VDJ]() and ITRAP denoised 10x Genomics[TIRAP_10xGenomics](https://github.com/mnielLab/ITRAP_benchmark);
 And the negative data are sampled from 10x Genomics[10xGenomics](https://www.10xgenomics.com/datasets);
-The ./data/SEQ-BD/sample.csv give the data format of SEQ-BS;
+The ./data/SEQ-BD/sample.csv give the data format of SEQ-BS.
 ***
 ### STRUCT-CS
-The structure data are derived from IMGT[IMGT-3DstructDB](https://www.imgt.org/3Dstructure-DB/)
+The structure data are derived from IMGT[IMGT-3DstructDB](https://www.imgt.org/3Dstructure-DB/);
 The ./data/STRUCT-CS/PDBids.txt shows all the pdb files used in our work.
 ***
 ## Run

 ## Contact
-If you have any questions, please contact us at [](ltgao34@njust.edu.cn) or [](njyudj@njust.edu.cn)
+If you have any questions, please contact us at [ltgao34@njust.edu.cn](ltgao34@njust.edu.cn) or [njyudj@njust.edu.cn](njyudj@njust.edu.cn)